HANSEN CAREER & TECHNICAL EDUCATION

 $4,000 Annually Renewable for 1 Additional Year

 Applicants must be full-time students who will graduate in the current academic year from a high school in the 26-county area of Northwest Kansas.
 Applicants should display good character.
 A 3.50 GPA is not necessary to apply for the Career and Technical Education Scholarship.
 There is no qualifying test for the Career and Technical Education Scholarship.
-Recipients may enroll in any career and technical education program, in any Kansas school, as long as it does not lead to a four-year degree.
+Recipients may enroll in any career and technical education program, in any of the following schools: Northwest Kansas Technical College (Beloit & Hays), Colby Community College, Northwest Kansas Tech (Goodland), Academy of Hair Design (Hays & Salina), Cloud County Community College, Salina Area Technical College, Fort Hays State University and Kansas State Polytechnic — as long as it does not lead to a four-year degree.
 All recipients must be enrolled as full-time students.

 Dane G. Hansen Scholarships are available to students in the following Northwest Kansas counties: Cheyenne, Cloud, Decatur, Ellis, Ellsworth, Gove, Graham, Jewell, Lincoln, Logan, Mitchell, Norton, Osborne, Ottawa, Phillips, Rawlins, Republic, Rooks, Russell, Saline, Sheridan, Sherman, Smith, Thomas, Trego, Wallace